Clicky

 This is because the URL is very similar to other URLs on the site as shown in the list above.
 Unless you type practically the full URL in each case, WordPress would have no idea which page you wanted to visit due to each of the URLs listed, being largely similar.

-Adding PostId Makes Things Easier
+Adding PostId Makes Life Easier

 However if the postid is included you can visit a page using only its id.
 So if the URL were